cemrekaraoglan/ifc-rasterization/README.md

 ## Output

-The script will display the visualization of the point cloud and the 3D grid.
-It will also print the total volume of concrete elements in the IFC file.
+The script will save the screenshots of the rasterized IFC models.
+It will also output an Excel file with the number of cells with the same attributes and save a screenshot of the rooms created in the model.

 ## Example